Direct process

 The direct process, also called the direct synthesis, Rochow process, and Müller-Rochow process is the most common technology for preparing organosilicon compounds on an industrial scale.
 It was first reported independently by Eugene G. Rochow and Richard Müller in the 1940s.

 The process involves copper-catalyzed reactions of alkyl halides with elemental silicon, which take place in a fluidized bed reactor.
 Although theoretically possible with any alkyl halide, the best results in terms of selectivity and yield occur with chloromethane (CH3Cl).
 Typical conditions are 300 °C and 2–5 bar.
 These conditions allow for 90–98% conversion for silicon and 30–90% for chloromethane.
 Approximately 1.4 Mton of dimethyldichlorosilane (Me2SiCl2) is produced annually using this process.

-Few companies actually carry out the Rochow process, because of the complex technology and has high capital requirements.
+Few companies actually carry out the Rochow process, because of the complex technology and high capital requirements.
 Since the silicon is crushed prior to reaction in a fluidized bed, the companies practicing this technology are referred to as silicon crushers.